gravatar/hovercards/README.md

 import '@automattic/gravatar-hovercards/dist/styles.min.css';

 document.addEventListener( 'DOMContentLoaded', () => {
-  // Initialize the hovercards library with the desired options const hovercards = new HovercardsCore( { /* Options */ } );
+  // Start the hovercards feature with your preferred settings const hovercards = new HovercardsCore( { /* Options */ } );

-  // Set a specific Gravatar image as the target for the hovercard hovercards.setTarget( document.getElementById( 'avatar-1' ) );
+  // Make hovercards work on a specific Gravatar image hovercards.attach( document.getElementById( 'avatar-1' ) );
-  // Alternatively, set a container as the target and create hovercards for images inside it hovercards.setTarget( document.getElementById( 'container' ) );
+  // Alternatively, make hovercards work on all Gravatar images within a specific container hovercards.attach( document.getElementById( 'container' ) );
-  // If you want hovercards for images throughout the entire page, set the body as the target hovercards.setTarget( document.body );
+  // If you want hovercards on all Gravatar images across the entire page, use `document.body` as the target hovercards.attach( document.body );
 } );
 ```